kubeflow/katib/docs/components-env-variables.md

 # Katib components environment variables

-Here you can find information about environment variables in each Katib component.
-If you want to deploy Katib not in default way, you can modify some of this variables.
+Here you can find information about environment variables for each Katib component.
+You can modify some of these variables, if you want to change Katib components.

 ## Katib Controller

-This is the list of environment variables for the [Katib controller](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/katib-controller.yaml) deployment.
+This is the list of environment variables for the [Katib Controller](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/katib-controller.yaml) deployment.

 | Variable                             | Description                                                       | Default Value                       |
 | ------------------------------------ | ----------------------------------------------------------------- | ----------------------------------- |